19th Century U.S. History Workshop

 This non-credit workshop meets once per month during the semester and provides a welcoming venue to peer-review all forms of graduate student writing, including dissertation chapters, conference presentations, grant applications, and prospectuses.
 Any graduate student or faculty member from the Brown community working on early American history or the Atlantic (broadly defined, from the 16th c. - 19th c.) is welcome.
 Email Linford Fisher for more information, a schedule, or to be added to the mailing list.

 Brown European History Workshop

 BEHW offers a forum for sharing work-in-progress on topics in European history, broadly defined.
 We welcome faculty, postdocs, graduate students, and visiting scholars from history and related disciplines to attend any or all of our monthly meetings.
-Please click here to view our spring 2021 schedule.
+Please click here to view our fall 2021 schedule.
 To join the mailing list or inquire about presenting work, please contact Benjamin Hein.

 Brown Legal History Workshop

 The Brown Legal History Workshop offers a regular forum for faculty and graduate students at Brown to share ideas engaging the themes of law or legal history—broadly construed and unrestricted by geography, chronology, or discipline.
 The workshop originated from observations that there are a number of scholars and students at Brown working on or interested in law and legal history across various disciplines, but there was no venue to bring all of us together into an intellectual community with common interests.
 Our goal is to use one another’s work-in-progress or research questions to generate discussions of interest to all but of particular help to an individual presenter.
 Workshops are traditionally held on a Friday morning from 9:00—10:30 a.m. and are open to all Brown faculty, visiting scholars, postdoctoral fellows, and graduate students.
 Please click here for more information and to view our latest schedule.